ModelsAgree

 Dedicated 5GHz backhaul keeps speeds high at the far node, lifetime free AiProtection security and parental controls with no subscription, and deep configurability (AiMesh expansion, VPN, real QoS) around $300

-To rank higher A two-pack covers ~5,700 sq ft, so very large homes need a third node that pushes it past the budget — better per-node pricing would seal the top spot
+per Claude A two-pack covers ~5,700 sq ft, so very large homes need a third node that pushes it past the budget — better per-node pricing would seal the top spot

 5. 5